victor-gesit/PostIt/README.md

 This app, though awesome still has some shortcomings.
 * Real time notifications are not set up.
 * It is not an effective app for real time messaging.
 The socket.io implementation hasn't factor in a lot of the edge cases that come into play in realtime messaging applications.
+* A user's profile cannot be updated.
+Passwords can be reset though.
+* Images cannot be uploaded onto the application

 # Contributing to the Project
 Contributions are welcome and appreciated.
 To contribute